Skip to content

 • Gene D is associated with the 'dewy' phenotype.
 A fruit fly that is homozygous recessive for Gene D appears moist, with its body covered in tiny droplets of water.

-• Gene P is affiliated with the 'prickly' phenotype.
-A fruit fly that is homozygous recessive for Gene P is covered with sharp bristles, giving it a spiky texture.
+• Gene F is affiliated with the 'fuzzy' phenotype.
+A fruit fly that is homozygous recessive for Gene F is covered in a dense layer of hairs, giving it a soft appearance.

 Phenotype Genotypes Progeny